-Understanding the Supply Chain Carbon Footprint helps identify opportunities for innovation in forest related operations.
-This innovation creates new opportunities for Irving to participate in building the circular bio-economy, producing renewable Forest Products that can replace plastic, concrete, and steel, and produce more green energy.
+Understanding the Supply Chain carbon footprint helps identify opportunities for innovation in forest related operations.
+This innovation creates new opportunities for Irving to participate in building a circular forest bioeconomy, producing renewable forest products that can replace plastic, concrete and steel and produce more green energy.